MoonLightOri/my-own-modded-DRG-difficulties/Astral/WIP Astral Features (a19).md

   + They have Time Dilation +25%.
   + However, if a Leech from high up grabs you and it's killed, you will not die of fall damage.
 - Fire Bomber
-  + This is an unused enemy in the game files.
-It behaves like a normal Goo Bomber, except it drops bomblets that deal extreme damage to players.
+  + They are an unused enemy in the game files.
+They behave like a normal Goo Bomber, except they drop bomblets that deal extreme damage to players.
 - Acid Spitter
   + Their Direct hit damage -15%, and have slight material change.
 - Breeder